 This Executive Order requires each federal agency to take action to minimize the destruction, loss, or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands in carrying out the agency's responsibilities for: acquiring, managing, and disposing of federal lands and facilities; providing federally undertaken, financed, or assisted construction and improvements; and conducting federal activities and programs affecting land use, including but not limited to water and related land resources planning, regulating, and licensing activities.
-The Trustees have concluded that the proposed restoration actions will meet the goals of this Executive Order.
+The Trustees have concluded that the selected restoration actions will meet the goals of this Executive Order.

 6.11 Executive Order Number 12962 (60 Fed.
 Reg.
-30,769) - Recreational Fisheries in adverse effects on recreational fisheries, and some alternatives may increase access to recreational fishing opportunities.
+30,769) - Recreational Fisheries

 This Executive Order requires that federal agencies, to the extent permitted by law and where practicable, and in cooperation with states and tribes, improve the quantity, function, sustainable productivity, and distribution of the Nation's aquatic resources for increased recreational fishing opportunities.
-The Trustees have concluded that the proposed restoration actions will not result
+The Trustees have concluded that the selected restoration actions will not result in adverse effects on recreational fisheries, and some alternatives may increase access to recreational fishing opportunities.